Fibrosis-Inflammation Lab

 Introduction

 MASH (Metabolic Dysfunction-Associated Steatohepatitis) has emerged as an area of intense pharmaceutical industry focus due to extremely high unmet medical needs.
-The year 2025 has been transformative, with major Big Pharma acquisitions significantly reshaping the competitive landscape.
+From 2025 through 2026, this space has been transformed by major Big Pharma acquisitions that significantly reshaped the competitive landscape.

-This article provides a comprehensive analysis of the MASH development race in 2025 from the perspectives of acquisitions, partnerships, and approvals.
+This article provides a comprehensive analysis of the MASH development race across 2025-2026 from the perspectives of acquisitions, partnerships, approvals, and the post-deal integration phase.

-Quick Answer: 2025 was a consolidation year in MASH: three Big Pharma mega-deals totaling over $8B reshaped the field — GSK→Boston Pharma ($1.2B), Roche→89bio (up to $3.5B), and Novo Nordisk→Akero ($5.2B).
-The acquisitions centered on FGF21 analogs (efimosfermin, pegozafermin, efruxifermin), while Rezdiffra's approval and Wegovy's MASH expansion defined the emerging market.
+Quick Answer: 2025-2026 has been the consolidation period for MASH: three Big Pharma mega-deals totaling over $8B reshaped the field — GSK→Boston Pharma ($1.2B), Roche→89bio (up to $3.5B), and Novo Nordisk→Akero ($5.2B).
+The acquisitions centered on FGF21 analogs (efimosfermin, pegozafermin, efruxifermin), while Rezdiffra's commercial expansion and Wegovy's MASH approval are defining the emerging market.
+The next strategic axes are F4 compensated-cirrhosis endpoints and GLP-1 / THR-β / FGF21 combination pipelines.

 [!TIP] Cross-disease market view To place this MASH M&A wave (GSK / Roche / Novo Nordisk, $8B+ combined) within the broader fibrosis drug market — including IPF and CKD market sizes, deals, and pipeline opportunities — see Fibrosis Drug Market 2026: IPF, MASH, CKD Forecasts.